pedrohcgs/pstest/README.md

 For further details, please see the paper Sant'Anna and Song (2016), 'Specification Tests for the Propensity Score', available at Pedro H.C.
 Sant'Anna webpage, http://sites.google.com/site/pedrohcsantanna/.

 ## Installing pstest
 This github website hosts the source code.
+The difference between what is here what is in CRAN is that here we always have the most updated version of the package.

+To install the `pstest` package, you have two options: (a) install the CRAN version, or (b) instal the GitHub (most updated) version.
+Both procedures are very easy!

+To install the CRAN version, just use the `install.packages()` function:

+        install.packages("pstest")

-To install the `pstest` package, you simply need to run the following two lines of code in R:
+To install the most updated version of the `pstest` package, you simply need to run the following line of code in R:

-        library(devtools)
-        install_github("pedrohcgs/pstest")
+        devtools::install_github("pedrohcgs/pstest")

+As you can see, both procedures are extremely easy!

 ## Authors